You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Dividend income and savings income falling within the dividend and savings allowances still form part of total income of an individual.

-The starting rate band is only applicable to savings income.
-The 0% rate is not available if the taxable amount of non-savings income exceeds the starting rate band.
+There is also a starting rate band (SRB) of £5,000 which is only applicable to savings income.
+The band is not available if the taxable amount of non-savings income exceeds the SRB.

 The Scottish Parliament set the rates of income tax and the limits at which these rates apply for Scottish residents on non-savings and non-dividend income.

 For Scottish residents the following bands apply for non-savings and non-dividend income:

 There are special rates for savings and dividend income falling into above bands of taxable income.

 A personal allowance gives an individual an annual amount of income free from income tax.